tagomoris/with_resources/README.md

 All allocated resources will be released even when any errors are raised in block, in `obj.close` or in allocating another resources.

+### Disclosure

+This library is a kind of PoC to introduce safe resource allocation in Ruby world.
+Take care about using this library in your production environment.

 ## API

 * `WithResources.with(lambda_to_allocate, release_method: :close, &block)`